the-frey/com-cotdp-hadoop/README.md

 The source is under the Apache License 2.0 and can freely be reused (see LICENSE).

 This has been updated to bump the dependencies so that it works with the current version of Databricks, or hosted Databricks.

+Some interfaces currently need re-implementing and the tests need to be updated.

 ## Build